 For sea lovers, the Eastern Mediterranean island of Cyprus makes an incredible destination all-year-round.
 Check out Kyriakos‘ programs in the island, which is slowly emerging as a spectacular rock climbing venue.

 It’s time for a new trip!
-Guides in Eastern Europe are awaiting you with fantastic itineraries to explore the outdoors.
-Are you willing to join in?
+Guides in Eastern Europe are waiting for you with fantastic itineraries to explore the outdoors.

-We thank Aspirant Mountain Guide / RMGA fully qualified Mountain Guide Cosmin Andron for his kind conversation for this article.
+We thank Aspirant Mountain Guide / RMGA fully qualified Mountain Guide Cosmin Andron for his kind collaboration for this article.